Quercus diversifolia

-Quercus diversifolia is an uncommon North American species of oak native to Mexico.
-It has been found in the states of Nuevo León, Durango, México, and Puebla.
+Quercus diversifolia is an uncommon North American species of oak native to central Mexico.
+It is a small tree native to Mexico State in central Mexico, and possibly to the neighboring states of Puebla and Guanajuato.
+It grows in humid montane pine, pine–oak, and oyamel forests from 2,500 to 2,800 metres elevation.

 Quercus diversifolia is a shrub or small tree 3-4.2 m tall.
 The leaves are green on the upper surface, yellow-brown on the underside, with wavy edges.